Unsere ETPs

 However, the fact remains that ideology of the American public is shifting and with it that of the establishment.
 Plus, commercially-minded investors outnumber the ideologically-driven.
 Absent broad conviction, the stock could fall even further over the course of the quarter and fiscal year.

-Professional investors in Europe might like to consider the +3x Palantir Long ETP (PLT3) for magnified exposure during upticks of the stock’s trajectory while the -1x Palantir Short Apple ETP (PLTS) is the equivalent of a short position without the need for maintaining a margin.
+Professional investors in Europe might like to consider the +3x Palantir Long ETP (PLT3) for magnified exposure during upticks of the stock’s trajectory while the -1x Palantir Short ETP (PLTS) is the equivalent of a short position without the need for maintaining a margin.

 Footnotes: